Wisdom teeth

 There are cases in which, for various reasons, the necessary bone is not available to be able to rehabilitate a mouth with prosthesis on implants.

 In these cases it is important to carry out a study and an assessment to determine if it is possible to regenerate that lost bone, thus allowing a correct rehabilitation with dental implants.
+For the placement of dental implants a minimum volume of bone is required for their anchorage, hence the importance of having a good quantity and quality of bone.

 Grafts help us to recover lost tissues due to different causes, either due to dental extractions, cysts or the need to increase the amount of bone in order to carry out a satisfactory rehabilitative treatment.
+There are multiple types of grafts, materials and techniques:

 Plasma Rich in Growth Factors (PRGF) is another factor that helps us to regenerate and prevent bone loss, for example after an extraction or after cyst removal.